Xe/site/blog/my-homelab-2021-06-08.markdown

 covered by our rent payments, however I don't really want to use more power than I really have to.

-After more research and bisecting a bnuch of options through [PCPartpicker](https://ca.pcpartpicker.com), I ended up with a set of hardware that I am calling the Alrest.
+After more research and bisecting a bunch of options through [PCPartpicker](https://ca.pcpartpicker.com), I ended up with a set of hardware that I am calling the Alrest.
 [Here](https://ca.pcpartpicker.com/list/8jC7bh) are its specs on PCPartpicker.
 It is designed to balance these factors as much